KooiInc/ES-flagged-enum/README.md

 # ES-flagged-enum
-A flagged enum creation module

-## Work In Progress
+A module to create and use flagged enums in vanilla EcmaScript.

 The module is programmed in a Class-free Object Oriented way.
 See:
 * https://rosettacode.org/wiki/Classless-objects
 * https://depth-first.com/articles/2019/03/04/class-free-object-oriented-programming/